Special Collections Content Development Policy

 The John Rylands Library was founded in the late nineteenth century by Mrs Enriqueta Augustina Rylands, as a memorial to her husband, the successful cotton entrepreneur, John Rylands, who died in 1888.
 It opened to the public on 1 January 1900.
 Early acquisitions, namely the Spencer Collection of early and fine printed books (1892) and the Crawford Collection of manuscripts (1901), established the foundation as a research library of international importance.
 In 1972 the formerly independent John Rylands Library merged with Manchester University Library to form the John Rylands University Library of Manchester (JRULM).

 In 2004, the JRULM became The John Rylands University Library on the formation of The University of Manchester from the former Victoria University of Manchester and UMIST.
 The Library was renamed The University of Manchester Library in 2012.
-While the majority of the Special Collections are now located in the John Rylands Library on Deansgate, other important material is held at the Main Library.
+While the majority of the Special Collections are now located in the John Rylands Research Institute and Library on Deansgate, other important material is held at the Main Library.
 Together they comprise one of the world’s finest collections of rare books, manuscripts and archives.

 Primarily, the Library supports the teaching, learning and research needs of the staff and students of The University of Manchester, within the area of Special Collections.
 It is not intended to be a library of first resort for undergraduate studies in all fields.

 In addition to its role as the Special Collections division of The University of Manchester Library, the strength of the Library’s collections ensures its standing as a scholarly resource of international importance.
 The Library attracts scholars from all over the world, and supports the research needs of the wider academic community.

 The John Rylands Library was established as a free public library, and recognizes the heritage value of its collections.
 Although it is a part of The University of Manchester, the Library retains its public library status and supports the use of its collections by all that have a genuine need to use them.